WeberChang-dev/2025-Freshman-ICPC-pF/README.md

 # 2025 FRESHMAN ICPC pF
-This is the initial commit :D
+Welcome!
+This is the entrance of Thalia's Pine Tree.
+Try your best to browse through branches, present and past, to find the golden leaf...